 But what Grigg doesn’t seem to realize is that a “closed system” is at best a somewhat artificial abstraction, like a “frictionless plane,” that never concretely occurs.
 As physicist Lee Smolin points out, treating any a part of reality as a totally closed or isolated system is the result of doing “physics in a box,” where “we artificially mark off and isolate a phenomenon from the continual whirl of the universe” (Time Reborn [Boston: Houghton Mifflin Harcourt, 2013], p.
 38).
 This is of course a crucial procedure in physics, but it’s still somewhat artificial.
 Outside “the box,” the laws of thermodynamics apply only approximately at best.
 As John Dupre argues, “Few, if any, situations have a complete causal truth to be told about them.”
 And to attempt to apply these laws to “reality as a whole” is to commit what Smolin calls the “cosmological fallacy”: “taking a law that applies locally and applying it to the whole universe” (p.
 97).
 After all, as Stephen Toulmin queried decades ago, “what are we to make of the question, whether or no the universe-as-a-whole is shielded thermally from its surroundings [i.e., ‘closed’]? … It makes no more sense to talk of the surroundings of the universe as empty than it does to talk of them as full, for in this context the distinction between ‘inside’ and ‘outside’ has no use … It has long been notorious for questions which can be asked with perfect propriety of particular things, or parts of the world, or stretches of time, tend to go wrong on us if we ask them about ‘everything-there-is’, or about ‘the universe-as-a-whole’, or about ‘time itself’” (The Return to Cosmology [Berkeley: University of California Press, 1982], pp. 42-43).

 I am not saying that Grigg and other cosmologists are totally wrong to view the whole of reality as a closed system.
+It’s a useful fiction that has led to all sorts of discoveries.
 And if they want to call it “purely physical,” let them (though they’re ignoring Hempel’s Dilemma).
 I am convinced that there is much to discover when we work with that model.
 But it is nevertheless a figurative model, not a literal description.
 With Sallie McFague and Ian Barbour, and others, I agree that a model can point to something real, but it can’t exclude other models that also point to something real.
 The problem is, Grigg seems to think he’s speaking literally here.
 He’s not.

 And it’s just as well, for the sake of Grigg’s own spirituality, that his closed-system worldview can’t be taken as literally true, because if it were, there would be no room for the “self-transcendence” to which he still passionately clings (pp. 66, 77).
 Frankly, how he can introduce such a loaded, “spooky” word as “self-transcendence,” after chiding McFague for supposedly smuggling in a defunct, spooky “vitalistic force” (p.
 55), is beyond me.
 I am of course a big fan of self-transcendence.
 I just don’t see how Grigg can even permit the term to be used.
 There is no room for self-transcendence in a closed system of purely physical cause and effect.
 If there is self-transcendence, then the system cannot be totally closed.